Automatic language translation

-It aligns with the Australian National Disability Strategy and our obligations under the United Nations Convention on the Rights of Persons with Disabilities.
+It aligns with the Australia's Disability Strategy and our obligations under the United Nations Convention on the Rights of Persons with Disabilities.

 All local councils and NSW Government clusters have disability inclusion action plans which put the principles of the Disability Inclusion Plan into practice.

 The NSW Disability Inclusion Plan 2021-2025 provides a whole of government strategy.
 The plan has four focus areas that sets out how the NSW Government will improve the lives of people with disability.
 The focus areas are: